CrunchyData/postgres-operator/hugo/content/Installation/operator-install.md

 Specifically, Custom Resource Definitions for the Operator, and Service Accounts used by the Operator are created which require cluster permissions.

-Tor create the Kube RBAC used by the Operator, run the following as a cluster-admin Kube user:
+Tor create the Kubernetes RBAC used by the Operator, run the following as a cluster-admin Kubernetes user:

     make installrbac